Myth #3: First Nations Get Free Housing on Reserves

 Every person who enters into a transaction that is void under subsection 32(1) is guilty of an offence.

 The Indian Act is clear that status Indians do not own property on reserves.
-The Minister of Aboriginal Affairs and Northern Development Canada may issue a "Certificate of Possession" to a status Indian for a portion of reserve land, but the underlying title to the land remains vested with the Crown.
+The Minister of Indigenous and Northern Affairs Canada may issue a "Certificate of Possession" to a status Indian for a portion of reserve land, but the underlying title to the land remains vested with the Crown.
 Thus, Indian reserve land cannot be sold except to the Crown and does not appreciate in value the same way that property held in fee simple does for other Canadians.
 This makes it very difficult for a status Indian to borrow funds to build a house on reserve.

 The continued restrictions on reserve lands under the Indian Act hamper entrepreneurial developments because the murkiness around property rights deters investors, throws certainty under the bus, ramps up the need and costs for lawyers which in turn drives up the cost structure, and generally bogs down the project timeline.